Congratulations on the birth of your child and a gift from God.

 d.
 In the case of single parents or parents in irregular marriages, baptism should not be delayed if there is a founded hope that the child will be raised in the Catholic religion.

 e.
-If the parents are not registered members of St. Pius X, then they will need to obtain a Letter of Good Standing, from their home parish, granting permission from their Pastor, to conduct the Baptism at St. Pius X.
+If the parents are not registered members of St. Pius X, then they will need to obtain a Letter of Permission, from their home parish, granting permission from their Pastor, to conduct the Baptism at St. Pius X.

 f.
-A copy of the child’s Birth Certificate is also required and can be turned in to the Parish Office, along with all other documentation.
+A copy of the child’s Birth Certificate is also required and can be turned in to the Parish Center, along with all other documentation.

 g.
 In cases of pending adoption, baptism should be delayed until the adoption is finalized.